synonyms: multidirectional instability, MDI

 MDI Classification / Treatment

-- Initial treatment: 6 months physical therapy: RTC, deltoid, scapular stabilizer strengthening, improve proprioception, correct any abnormal muscle firing. >80% success rate.
+- Initial treatment: 6 months physical therapy: RTC co-contraction, deltoid, scapular stabilizer strengthening, improve proprioception, correct any abnormal muscle firing. >80% success rate.
 Nonsurgically treated young, athletic patients: 49% significant pain, 46% continued instability, 37% go on to have surgical treatment.
 By the modified Rowe grading scale 14% excellent results, 33% good, 53% poor results.
 (Misamore GW, JSES 2005;14:466).

 - Surgical treatment: arthroscopic capsular plication / rotator interval closure vs open anterior-inferior Capsular shift.
 Arthorscopic Capsular Plication: 97% good/excellent results (Kim SH, AJSM 2004;32:594).
+Closure of the rotator interval has not been definitively shown to enhance stability or improve outcomes for patients with MDI.

 MDI Associated Injuries / Differential Diagnosis